textlint/textlint/docs/use-as-modules.md

 ## APIs

-textlint v12.3.0 introduce new APIs. textlint will drop support old APIs(`textlint`, `TextLintEngine`, `TextFixEngine`, and `TextLintCore`) in the future.

-📝 old APIs can not support ECMAScript modules, new APIs support ECMAScript modules.
+**textlint v12.3.0** introduced a new API, and textlint and will drop support for the old API (`textlint`, `TextLintEngine`, `TextFixEngine`, and `TextLintCore`) in the future.
+The old API does not support ECMAScript modules like the new API does.
+For guidance on migration, see the [migration guide](#migration-to-new-api) section below.

 - `createLinter`: create linter instance
     - `lintFiles(files): Promise<TextlintResult[]>`: lint files and return linter messages
     - `lintText(text, filePath): Promise<TextlintResult>` lint text with virtual filePath and return linter messages
+        - The virtual file path does not need to be a real file, rather it should hint the content type being passed to lintText.
+For example, if `text` is Markdown, `filePath` could be `foo.md`.
     - `fixFiles(files): Promise<TextlintFixResult[]>` lint text and return fixer messages
     - `fixText(text, filePath): Promise<TextlintFixResult>` lint text with virtual filePath and return fixer messages
         - `fixFiles` and `fixText` does not modify files